by: Vince Dibona

 Step 1: Memorize the Basic Chord Shapes

-Now that you’ve memorized these basic guitar chord shapes and have practiced getting your fretting hand fingers in place, your next step is to practice switching between these chords.
+After memorizing these basic guitar chord shapes, your next step is to practice switching between them.

 Before you begin directly switching between chord shapes, you want to be able to get your fretting hand in place for each chord from a dead stop position.

-Once you can perform this step comfortably for each chord shape, the next challenge is to increase the difficulty by lifting your fretting hand away from the fretboard and relaxing it at your side.
-Then, slowly bring your hand back to the fretboard, gradually positioning your hand and fingers into the correct chord shape simultaneously before touching the strings.
+- Once you can perform this comfortably for each chord shape increase the difficulty by lifting your fretting hand away from the fretboard and relaxing it at your side.
+Slowly bring your hand back to the fretboard, gradually positioning your hand and fingers into the correct chord shape simultaneously before touching the strings.
 Your goal is to have your hand and fingers in the proper position for each chord before pressing down on the strings.

-The goal of this step is to be able to play the chords instantly from a relaxed position, eliminating the need to move each finger individually.
-Instead, you should be able to shift your fretting hand into the proper chord shape immediately.
+- The goal is to play the chords instantly from a relaxed position, eliminating the need to move each finger individually.
+You should be able to shift your fretting hand into the proper chord shape immediately.

 Don’t be discouraged if this takes some time to develop; that is a completely normal part of the process, and it’s worth investing the time.
-Once you can ingrain the muscle memory needed to create these chord shapes correctly and instantly, changing between chords will become almost seamless.
+Changing between chords will become almost seamless once you ingrain the required muscle memory.

 Examples: